benui-dev/UE-BUIValidator/README.md

-# UE4 Texture Validator Plugin
+# Unreal Engine Texture Validator Plugin

-A plugin that validates settings for texture assets in Unreal Engine 4.
+A plugin that both validates and automatically applies settings for texture assets in Unreal Engine.

 ## What can it do?